lethain/staff-eng/src/stories/dmitry-petrashko.md

 **_Can you remember any piece of advice on reaching Staff that was particularly helpful for you?_**

 1. Working with Martin Odersky and Ondrej Lhotak in academia helped me understand how complex systems work together and how to explain that clearly.
 2. Brian Goetz helped me understand how much work is behind a simple, yet, robust to withstand widespread adoption, design.
 3. Paul Tarjan showed me the importance of adjusting my communication style to lead to constructive outcomes for all involved parties.

 **_What about a piece of advice for someone who has just started as a Staff Engineer?_**

 At least, at Stripe, Staff Engineers work on very different areas.
 Make sure you agree with your reporting chain on what is the impact you should be achieving and what are the things you’re allowed to compromise on on the way to that impact.
+Communicate clearly what compromises you're doing and why.

 **_Did you ever consider engineering management, and if so how did you decide to pursue the staff engineer path?_**

-Every time I considered it in the past it was by asking “would it be a way to bring more impact” to myself and others around me.
+Every time I considered it in the past it was by asking myself and others around me “would it be a way to bring more impact”.
 So far, every time the answer was “seems like no”.

-That said, I’ve found huge benefits by learning management skills from great managers I’ve met at Stripe: James Iry, Scott MacVicar, Will Larson, Christian Anderson and Shane O’Sullivan.
+That said, I’ve found that learning some management skills from great managers(in my case, James Iry, Scott MacVicar, Will Larson, Christian Anderson and Shane O’Sullivan) provides huge benefits even in IC role.